 Before your brain fills up and spills over, I’d better give you the basic scheme for DH.
 The basis is what Umberto Cassuto called the “five pillars”.
 These are the classes of criteria that DH set up to assign material to the four documents.

-The pillars are: Name of Gd used in the material; language and style; unified viewpoint including theology and ethics; repetitions; contradictions; and composites or conflations of material.
+The pillars are: Name of Gd used in the material; language and style identifying a unified viewpoint including theology and ethics; repetitions; contradictions; and composites or conflations of material.

 DH has produced descriptions of each putative source document.